2015 Honda CivicBuying Guide • Review • Research

 3) Improves your visibility

 Even the most skilled drivers can feel challenged by blind spots.
 This year’s 2015 Honda Civic Sedan features a special camera for blind spots that utilizes Honda’s LaneWatch technology.
-Additionally, a rearview camera provides a view at multiple angles to facilitate drivers while they are backing their cars.
+Additionally, to help with backing up, multiple angle rearview cameras provide a great view.

 4) Reasonably priced